kelvin147789/ARTX-Sharing-Pool/README.md

   It is an open source project , use at your own risk.

-* To support Dev , send any amount of ETH to the Sharing Pool Contract, thank you !
+* To support Dev , send any amount of ETH to this Sharing Pool Contract, thank you !
 > 0x21213232323...

 * Only use  Contract above , **DON'T** use other contract to avoid bad action